berehovskyi/apex-stream/README.md

 A `mapTo` operation converts elements by applying a function to them and collects these new elements into a new stream.

-Create a stream of parent `Accounts` from contact stream:
+Create a stream of parent `Accounts` from the contact stream:

 ```apex
 ISObjectIterable accountStream = Stream.of(contacts)